nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 how.

-Also, we have seen that there are multiple ways to form parent-child relationship including sibling relationship.
+Also, we have seen that there are multiple ways to form parent-child relationships including sibling relationships.

 ### References